November 9, 2025

 What counts as quality in cosmetic dentistry

-The unglamorous work that avoids emergencies
+The unglamorous work that prevents emergencies

-When discomfort turns to emergency situation mode
+When pain flips to emergency situation mode

-Decoding prices, insurance coverage, and "deals"
+Decoding rates, insurance, and "deals"

 Pediatric specifics: little mouths, big differences

-Wisdom teeth: remove, monitor, or manage
+Wisdom teeth: remove, keep an eye on, or manage

 Crowns, fillings, and the gray zone in between

-Bridges, implants, and the value of a missing out on tooth
+Bridges, implants, and the value of a missing tooth

-Safety, sedation, and the anxiety loop
+Safety, sedation, and the stress and anxiety loop

 How to assess evaluations without getting misled